 Section 508 Accessibility

 Federal regulations mandate electronic and information technology resources be made accessible to people with disabilities (e.g., “508-compliant”).
-Access to these resources and the experience using these resources shall be comparable to that available to non-disabled individuals in compliance with the requirements, applicability, and alternatives provided in DoD Manual 8400.01-M, Procedures for Ensuring the Accessibility of Electronic and Information Technology (E&IT) Procured by DoD Organizations.
+Access to these resources and the experience using these resources shall be comparable to non-disabled individuals in compliance with the requirements, applicability, and alternatives provided in DoD Manual 8400.01-M, Procedures for Ensuring the Accessibility of Electronic and Information Technology (E&IT) Procured by DoD Organizations.
 Current specific standards and methods for development and testing distributed learning systems for Section 508 compliance are available at Section 508.gov.

 The Adobe Flash plug-in was a browser-based technology, which was commonly used to support the development of web-based courseware and content by the DoD.
 Adobe ended support for Flash at the end of 2020, Internet browsers also dropped support for Flash in 2020.
 As a result, DoD Components:

 Shall not develop, fund, pay for, or acquire any distributed learning content, tools, websites, or any other capability that contains any Adobe Flash code of any version or derivative of Adobe Flash.

 Shall not update, modify, refurbish, or re-engineer any distributed learning content, tools, websites, or any other capability to a state in which it contains Adobe Flash code.
 This includes non-Adobe Flash modifications that leave the content, etc. in a state of containing Adobe Flash.